How Do You Measure Success in Social Media?

 For multifamily marketers, content marketing can take time to show real results.
 That being said, it’s a long-term approach that improves your brand’s visibility online and helps you nurture stronger customer relationships.

-While it can be difficult to assign a dollar value to marketing ROI or ROMI (Return on Marginal Investment), there are still numbers that are important to the marketer more focused on marketing and results than the value of the marketing.
+While it can be difficult to assign a dollar value to marketing ROI or ROMI (Return on Marginal Investment), numbers are still important to the marketer, more focused on marketing and results than the value of the marketing.

-Consider the following statistics to further understand the value behind marketing beyond ROI:
+Consider the following statistics to understand the value behind marketing beyond ROI further:

 - Companies that blog 15 or more times per month see 5x more traffic than companies that don’t blog.